 If you’re one of the millions who suffer from insomnia or just desperately want a good night’s rest, it can certainly be tempting to ask your doctor for a prescription sleep aid.
 But this “solution” is far from ideal.
 In fact, it’s downright dangerous.

 I am not a fan of pharmaceutical sleep aids.
 I rarely prescribe them because of their harmful side effects.

 For one, long-term use causes dependence, so you need higher and higher doses to get the same sedative effect.
 They also can cause memory impairment and have even been linked to extremely bizarre and potentially life-threatening behaviors such as walking, binge eating, having sex, driving, and even committing crimes while asleep!
 Most of the time, patients have absolutely no memory of their actions once they wake up.

 Most disturbing, research published in the prestigious British Medical Journal last year showed that they can double the risk of death!

 The investigators in this study followed more than 100,000 people for seven and a half years and found that those taking anxiety meds and sleeping pills had a “significantly increased risk of mortality” in that time period.
 The risk remained even after adjusting for factors such as age, smoking, alcohol use, and sleep and anxiety disorders.

 This study simply confirms what had long been suspected in the medical community.
 Sleep aids are known to cause a marked decrease in respiration, resulting in shallow breathing and a buildup of carbon dioxide.

-Natural Sleep Solutions
+Natural Remedies For Sleep

 Considering the problems associated with prescription sleep aids, I always recommend dealing with insomnia and other sleep problems naturally.